yandexdataschool/lilbert/README.md

 # lilbert

 The main code of the project is in lilbert directory.
-The zoo folder is for collecting intermediate experiments and results that are currently too incomplete to be put to the main directory.
+The zoo folder is for collecting intermediate experiments and results.

 For reproducibility reasons, we all shall use a virtual environment with the same setup: same version of python and all of the packages.
 The latest stable version of python is Python 3.7.2, so make sure you download this version from python.org: https://www.python.org/downloads/release/python-372/